musikid/wirecheap/README.md

 ### src/main/java/com/lu3in033/projet/layers

 Definitions of the layers used in this project (Ethernet, IP, UDP, DNS, DHCP).
+Each layer consume data from a `ByteBuffer` and returns an instance of the class (by using `.create()`).

 ### src/main/java/com/lu3in033/projet/parser